-If you're hoping to teach English as a foreign language or enter the tourism industry however, you're in luck - English-speaking foreign workers are particularly popular in these sectors.
-While you won't need to be fluent in Turkish, you'll need at least a good grasp of the language to succeed in your work.
+If you're hoping to teach English as a foreign language or enter the tourism industry, you're in luck - English-speaking foreign workers are particularly popular in these sectors.
+While you won't need to be fluent in Turkish, you'll still need at least a good grasp of the language to succeed in your work.

-Expect to earn a lot less than the average worker in Canada, the US and the UK - while the cost of living in Turkey is generally much lower, most graduate position salaries cover basic living costs and not much else.
+While the cost of living in Turkey is generally much lower than in the UK, most graduate position salaries cover basic living costs and not much else.

 How to get a job in Turkey

 Your hunt for a Turkish job begins at home, as you'll need confirmation of work to secure a work permit before you arrive in the country.
-There are a number of search engines you can use to kick-start the process:
+There are a number of job sites you can use:

-There are plenty of summer opportunities out there for workers who would like just a taste of Turkish culture while earning some money, particularly in the tourism industry.
+There's plenty of summer work available for those who'd like a taste of Turkish culture while earning some money, particularly in the tourism industry.

-Alternatively you may sign up to a temping agency, such as Adecco Turkey, to receive updates on short-term positions tailored to your preferences.
+Alternatively, you can sign up to a temping agency, such as Adecco Turkey, and receive updates on short-term positions tailored to your preferences.

-As the country looks to continue building links with English-speaking economies, TEFL teachers are sought after across all parts of Turkey and for students of all age groups.
-Demand is particularly high in hot spots Istanbul, Ankara and Izmir.
+As the country continues building links with English-speaking economies, TEFL (Teaching English as a Foreign Language) teachers are sought after across all parts of Turkey and for students of all ages.
+Demand is particularly high in hotspots including Istanbul, Ankara and Izmir.

-Once you've obtained a Bachelor's degree, a 170-hour TEFL course certificate and some hands-on classroom experience, you'll be a popular candidate for TEFL work in Turkey.
+Once you've obtained a Bachelor's degree, a 170-hour TEFL course certificate and some hands-on classroom experience, you'll be a prime candidate for TEFL work in Turkey.

-Begin your search for TEFL jobs in Turkey using the following search engines:
+Begin your search for TEFL jobs in Turkey using the following sites:

-Completing an internship abroad is the perfect way to get a flavour for somewhere new while boosting your career prospects.
-You're most likely to find opportunities in Istanbul, where many global companies such as Google, Red Bull and Colgate-Palmolive have Turkish bases.
+You're most likely to find opportunities in Istanbul, where many global companies such as Google, Red Bull, Vodafone and Colgate-Palmolive have Turkish bases.

-To apply for a work permit from the UK you'll first need to submit a pre-application for a visa, in which you'll upload copies of documents to be pre-processed before taking the original documents to the in-person application appointment at your local Turkish consulate or embassy.
-These documents include:
+To apply for a work permit from the UK you'll first need to submit a pre-application for a visa.
+This involves uploading copies of documents to be pre-processed before taking the originals to the in-person application appointment at your local Turkish consulate or embassy, such as the Turkish Embassy In London.